mmdagent-ex/site-doc/content.en/docs/74_remote_speech.md

 ---
-title: Streaming Audio Data
+title: Speaking External Voice
 slug: remote-speech
 ---
 {{< hint info >}}
 The lip-sync functionality for external audio is provided by the Plugin_Remote.
 Please ensure that this plugin is enabled when using it.
 {{< /hint >}}

-# Streaming Audio Data
+# Speaking External Speech Data

-You can pass audio data from an external module to MMDAgent-EX and play it back with lip sync.
-Several methods are available to achieve this.
+You can prepare a speech data and make MMDAgent-EX to speak.Several methods are available to achieve this.
 Each will be explained in order below.

-## Method 1: Passing Via File
+## Method 1: Save to file and pass the path

-This method involves saving your audio data to a file and specifying that file's path in MMDAgent-EX to play it.
-Follow the steps below to execute this method.
+Save your audio data to file, and tell MMDAgent-EX to play it.

-- Save the synthesized speech (or recording) to an audio file
+- Your program saves the synthesized speech (or recording) to an audio file.
-- Send the **SPEAK** command, specifying the file path, to MMDAgent-EX via socket or similar
+- Send the command to MMDAgent-EX:

+{{<message>}}
+SPEAK_START|(model alias)|(audio file path)
+{{</message>}}

-For detailed instructions on how to use the **SPEAK** command, please see [Playing Sound](../sound/#sound-reproduction-with-lip-sync).
+For detailed instructions on how to use the **SPEAK_START** command, please see [Playing Sound](../sound/#sound-reproduction-with-lip-sync).

-While this method is simple and easy, it requires the process sending the filename and MMDAgent-EX to be running on the same machine, sharing the same filesystem.
-Also, it only works with file-based audio data and cannot be used for continuous audio streams.
+While this method is simple and easy, it requires the process and MMDAgent-EX to be running on the same machine, sharing the same filesystem.
+Also, it cannot be used for continuous audio streams.

-## Method 2: Streaming Audio Data from a Socket
+## Method 2: Stream audio data via socket

 You can stream audio data from an external source over a socket using a [socket connection](../remote-control).
 Although socket connections allow for text message exchanges, you can also send audio data over the same socket using the specific headers outlined below.
 This works with both [TCP/IP connections](../remote-tcpip) and [WebSocket connections](../remote-websocket).

 **When sending audio data using this method, the audio data format must be unencoded 16kHz, 16bit signed short, mono PCM data**.
 Please note that other sampling rates and formats are not supported.
 Also, the model for lip-syncing must have lip-sync information described in the [.shapemap](../sound/#preparation-1).

-### Explanation of Communication Procedures
+### The procedures

-Below, the communication procedures are explained.
-If you're using voice streaming from a socket, after establishing a socket connection, you need to send the following two messages to MMDAgent-EX.
-The first message is to start the operation, and the second is to specify the **model alias name of the model you want to lip-sync**.
+After establishing a socket connection, you need to send the following two messages to MMDAgent-EX.
+The first message is to start the operation, and the second is to specify the **model you want to lip-sync with**.
 Each message should be sent with a newline code at the end, like `__AV_START\n`.
-Don't forget this.

 ```text
 __AV_START
 __AV_SETMODEL, model alias
 ```

 Next, you send a message specifying the transfer mode.
-If you want to continue sending a continuous voice stream, send `SNDSTRM\n`.
+If you want to send a continuous voice stream like microphone input, send `SNDSTRM\n`.
 This is the default if no mode is specified.
-In this case, MMDAgent-EX will automatically remove silent sections and detect voice sections.
-If you want to send pre-segmented voice data, such as from a file, send `SNDFILE\n`.
+In this case, MMDAgent-EX will automatically skip silent sections from the stream.
+If you want to send pre-generated voice data, send `SNDFILE\n`.
 In this case, MMDAgent-EX will not detect or remove silent sections.
-The end of the voice data needs to be explicitly specified by the sender (explained later).
+With `SNDFILE\n`, the end of the voice data needs to be explicitly specified by the sender (explained later).

 ```text
 (For streaming)